thomaspuppe/news-benchmark/README.md

 	}
 ```

-* small ranking boards for each category (a11y, best-practice, perf, seo)
+* small ranking boards for each category (a11y, best-practice, perf, seo), or a sortable table